mwcproject/mwc-wallet/doc/atomic_swaps.md

 Swap Trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5: MWC Lock transaction, waiting for 500 MWC lock confirmations, has 0
 ```

-* As a Buyer the next step will be to deposit the Secondary (for example BCH) coins to a multisig lock account. <br>
+* As a Buyer the next step will be to deposit the Secondary (for example BTC) coins to a multisig lock account. <br>
-A few minutes after the swap was accepted, the Buyer should see a message `Please deposit exactly XXXXXX BCH at <address>`
+A few minutes after the swap was accepted, the Buyer should see a message `Please deposit exactly XXXXXX BTC at <address>`

 ```
-Swap Trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5: Please deposit exactly 0.087 BCH at 2N4YMbGBzP39WjhJMEFtrMhCxLz8iifcepW
+Swap Trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5: Please deposit exactly 0.087 BTC at 2N4YMbGBzP39WjhJMEFtrMhCxLz8iifcepW
 ```

 * Once the message was received, the Buyer should post **the exact amount** of funds required to that address. <br>